Jeffrén Suárez: Eupen

 On the same day as leaving Valladolid, Jeffrén signed a three-year deal at K.A.S.
 Eupen from the Belgian Second Division.
 He made his debut on 13 September, replacing Guy Dufour in the 57th minute of a 1–4 home loss to K. Lierse SK.
 He scored his first goal for his new team thirteen days later, an added-time strike to seal a 3–1 win over R. White Star Bruxelles at the Kehrwegstadion.

 On 3 October 2015, Jeffrén netted twice in a 5–1 rout at K.S.K.
 Heist.
-He finished the season with three successful strikes in 17 matches, as the side came third and were promoted to the Belgian First Division A for administrative reasons.
+He finished the season with three goals in 17 matches, as the side came third and were promoted to the Belgian First Division A for administrative reasons.

-Later years
+Later career

 Jeffren signed for Grasshopper Club Zürich of the Swiss Super League on a two-year deal on 9 July 2017.
 He left in late January 2019 for AEK Larnaca FC in the Cypriot First Division and, one year later, switched to the Croatian First Football League with NK Slaven Belupo.

 After a brief spell with Al Dhaid SC in the United Arab Emirates, Jeffrén signed with Lamphun Warriors F.C. of the Thai League 2 in June 2021.

 International career

-Spain youth
+Spain

 Jeffrén was part of the Spain under-19 squad that won the 2006 UEFA European Championship, playing eight matches and scoring three goals.
-Shortly after, he was called by Venezuela national team coach Richard Páez for the 2007 Copa América, but decided not to switch allegiance.
+Shortly after, he was called by Venezuela national team coach Richard Páez for the 2007 Copa América, but eventually did not switch allegiance due to injury.

 On 6 February 2009, Jeffrén received his first under-21 callup.
 In 2011 he was selected by manager Luis Milla for the European Championships in Denmark, appearing in three games and scoring in the semi-final against Belarus (3–1 win) as the national team won their third trophy in the category.